ankitkashyap2400/zepto_EDA/README.md

-🛒 E-Commerce Sales EDA Project
+🛒 zepto Sales EDA Project
 📌 Overview

 This project performs Exploratory Data Analysis (EDA) on an e-commerce dataset to uncover insights related to pricing, discounts, revenue, and inventory management.